alterm4nn/ChronoZoom/CONTRIBUTING.md

 - Use [Stylecop](http://stylecop.codeplex.com/) to ensure that your code is conformant with project style.

 Add links for all of our other docs.

+Need to reference the requirement to sign an OuterCurve Contributors Agreement to assign copyright of contributions over to the foundation.

+Will need them to run unit tests before submitting.